NickDubelman/nicks-react-guide/README.md

-# Nick's React Starter Kit
+# Nick's React Guide

-A starter kit for people learning React.
+A beginner's guide to React.

 ## Packages:
 * React (and ReactDOM)